haakonnessjoen/MAC-Telnet/README.markdown

 Or for use in bash-scripting:

     # macping 0:c:42:43:58:a5 -c 2 >/dev/null 2>&1 || ( echo "No answer for 2 pings" | mail -s "router down" my.email@address.com )

+## Huge thanks

+Thanks to [@comed-ian](https://github.com/comed-ian) for creating a working proof of concept python script that successfully authenticated using the new authentication method in RouterOS 4.43+, and [@kmeaw](https://github.com/kmeaw) for porting the code to C, and implementing it in mactelnet.